isc-projects/stork/doc/usage.rst

 on.
 The ``--port`` or ``STORK_AGENT_PORT`` environment variables specify which TCP port the agent listens on.

+Normally, the agent will create a TCP socket on which to listen for commmands from a stork-server and create exporters which export data to Prometheus.
+There are two command line flags which may be used to alter this behavior.
+The ``--storkOnly`` flag instructs the agent to listen for commands from the stork-server, but not perfrom exports to Prometheus.
+Conversely, the ``--prometheusOnly`` flag, instructs the agent to export data to Prometheus without listening for commands from stork-server.

 .. note::

    Unless explicitly specified, the agent listens on all addresses on